Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/1-Economics_Basics-slides.md

 ## Guiding Human Behavior

 > An incentive is a bullet, a key:<br/>an often tiny object with astonishing power to change a situation.<br/>-- Steven Levitt --

+Notes:

+- Human behavior is driven by incentives.
+- The aggregation of these behaviors lead to societies.
+- Carefully designing incentives lays the ground for functioning systems.
+- You might be asked to implement certain protocols, which you have to judge if they make sense / can be improved.

 ---